hansvertriest/meteorium/README.md

 ## Getting started
 ### Client
-This is a react project.
-To run it:
+This is a react project, to run it:
 ```
 npm run install
 npm run start